sebastiandres/stb_book_demo_v070/DemoDay/06 Detailed Examples/06 Code Input/03 Example.md

-#code-input
+stb.code-input
 Please explain why you like streamlit.
-explanation: Thanks for the answer.
+success: Thanks for the answer.
+contains: from